tiprankstipranks

 Deterioration of global economic conditions could have an adverse impact on the Company's business and results of operations.

 The Company identifies in this section a number of risks, the effects of which may be exacerbated by an unfavorable economic climate.
-For example, a recession could lead to lower consumption in all paper grades including tissue and packaging, which would not only reduce consumption of paper machine clothing but could also increase the risk of greater price competition in the machine clothing industry.
-Similarly, in the Company's AEC segment, a decline in global or regional economic conditions could result in lower orders for aircraft or aircraft engines, or the cancellation of existing orders, which would in turn result in reduced demand for the AEC components utilized on such aircraft or engines.
+For example, a recession could lead to lower consumption in all paper grades including tissue and packaging, which would not only reduce consumption of paper machine clothing, but could also increase price competition in the machine clothing industry.
+Similarly, in the Company's AEC segment, a decline in global or regional economic conditions could result in reduced orders for aircraft or aircraft engines, or the cancellation of existing orders, which would in turn result in reduced demand for the AEC components utilized on such aircraft or engines.
 Customer demand for AEC's lightweight composite aircraft components is driven by market demand for the lighter, more fuel-efficient aircraft engine and other applications into which they are incorporated, such as the CFM International LEAP engine.
 Fuel costs are a significant part of operating costs for airlines and, in many cases, may constitute a carrier's single largest operating expense.
 A sustained drop in oil prices, and related decline in the price of jet fuel, could prompt airlines to defer orders or delivery dates for such newer, more fuel-efficient airframes and aircraft engines, as the urgency to reduce fuel consumption may be lessened.
 In addition, any economic conditions that led to sustained high interest rates could affect the airline's ability to finance new aircraft and engine orders.
 Weak or unstable economic conditions also increase the risk that one or more of our customers might be unable to pay outstanding accounts receivable, whether as the result of bankruptcy or an inability to obtain working capital financing from banks or other lenders.
 Furthermore, both the MC and AEC business segments manufacture products that are custom-designed for a specific customer application.
-In the event of a customer liquidity issue, the Company could also be required to write off amounts that are included in Contract assets or Inventories.
+In the event of a customer liquidity issue, the Company could be required to write off amounts that are included in Contract assets or Inventories.
 In the case of AEC, such write-offs could also include investments in equipment, tooling, and non-recurring engineering costs, some of which could be significant depending on the program.

-Natural and Human Disruptions2 | 5.6%
+Natural and Human Disruptions1 | 2.6%

 Natural and Human Disruptions - Risk 1